 The New York Sanitation Department is located from 216th Street to 214th Streets and it is best to avoid this area most of the day.
 It was quiet on the 4th of July.
 The only person I saw was a security guard and his dog, who was so happy to see someone he jumped up and down.
 When I went back to tour the area later in the month, it was a whirlwind of action with garbage trucks going in and out of buildings and the place really smelled.
 It is not exactly an area I would recommend to tourists unless they want to see how the city really runs.

 All along 9th Avenue are places to get your car repaired and washed.
 At the end of every street, there is a nice view of the river but I would suggest holding your nose.
 From 214th Street to 207th Street, The MTA has their building behind high walls and barbed wire.
 208th Street has a parking lot and a few truck vendors.
-Not much to see here.
+Not much to see here and the operation is behind closed doors.

 Parts of lower 10th Avenue are being gentrified as some of the former parking garages and repair shops are giving way to small more upscale restaurants.
 The area around the subway station at 207th Street is a bustling shopping area catering to the large Dominican population living on the Broadway side of Inwood with everyday stores, very reasonable and good restaurants specializing in Dominican and Spanish cuisine and several clothing stores.
 This area is slowly going through a transition as the neighborhood is starting to change to a younger, more arty crowd.